-Ever had your hairs on skin suddenly stand up?
-Of course you had.
+Ever had the hair on the skin suddenly stand up?
+Of course, you had.
 But all you know about it is either “Oh I’m getting chills” or “OMG that’s hilarious”.
 Walk through our blog that explains the minutes of Goosebumps or the Piloerection.
-Featuring Trivia also that will really answer some weird question of yours.
+Featuring Trivia also that will really answer some weird questions of yours.

 Origin of word

 It’s not like someone plucked feathers from the goose, and the goose skin got protrusions exactly where the feathers were, but hey, it exactly is!